josmar-crwdstffng/angular/aio/content/guide/testing-services.md

 Most test suites in this guide call `beforeEach()` to set the preconditions for each `it()` test and rely on the `TestBed` to create classes and inject services.

-There's another school of testing that never calls `beforeEach()` and prefers to create classes explicitly rather than use the `TestBed`.
+There is another school of testing that never calls `beforeEach()` and prefers to create classes explicitly rather than use the `TestBed`.

-Here's how you might rewrite one of the `MasterService` tests in that style.
+Here is how you might rewrite one of the `MasterService` tests in that style.

 Begin by putting re-usable, preparatory code in a *setup* function instead of `beforeEach()`.

 <code-example header="app/demo/demo.spec.ts (setup)" path="testing/src/app/demo/demo.spec.ts" region="no-before-each-setup"></code-example>

 The `setup()` function returns an object literal with the variables, such as `masterService`, that a test might reference.
-You don't define *semi-global* variables \(for example, `let masterService: MasterService`\) in the body of the `describe()`.
+You do not define *semi-global* variables \(for example, `let masterService: MasterService`\) in the body of the `describe()`.

 Then each test invokes `setup()` in its first line, before continuing with steps that manipulate the test subject and assert expectations.